Press Release: Elderado Launches Availability Registry in Ontario.

 ElderadoJune 3, 2026

 The Ministry of Long-Term Care adjusts long-term care accommodation rates each year to reflect inflation and rising accommodation costs.
-While the 2026 rates have not yet been announced, families can expect an update before the new rates take effect on July 1.

 In this guide, we’ll explain how long-term care rates work in Ontario, what families can expect in 2026, and how the Long-Term Care Rate Reduction Program can help residents who have limited income.